TeachBooks/Sphinx-ref-graph/README.md

 ### Code in table of contents

 > [!CAUTION]
-> The next approach might be consired a _bad practice_.
-The authors of this extension claim in no way that this is not the case, but however have opted for this option to provide an alternative to a document-by-document basis.
-An alternative is provided by the above directives and configuration values.
+> The next approach might be considered a _bad practice_.
+The authors of this extension claim in no way that this is not the case, but however have opted for this option to provide an alternative to directives.

 Within the file `_toc.yml` a user can add a comment behind each line referencing a source file.
 If this comment contains the text
 ```yaml